Safe Planning in Interactive Environments via Iterative Policy Updates and Adversarially Robust Conformal Prediction: Problem Formulation

-\textbf{Running Example (cont.). } In our running example this non-interactive approach would first predict a {nominal path} $\hat y_{0:T}$ for the pedestrian (e.g., walking straight on the sidewalk).
-The {trajectory tube} $\mathcal{C}_r$ represents a tube of radius $r = q_{1-\alpha}$ around this nominal path that guarantees the {actual} pedestrian path $y_{0:T}$ will be inside this tube with $1-\alpha$ probability, {assuming the car's actions do not influence the pedestrian}.
-The {"chicken-and-egg" problem} arises in the interactive case: the car's plan $u_t$ depends on the size of the pedestrian's uncertainty set (the radius $q_{1-\alpha}$), but the pedestrian's actual behavior, which determines the size of that tube, depends on the car's plan $u_t$.
+\fi\fi The {trajectory tube} $\mathcal{C}_r$ represents a tube of radius $r = q_{1-\alpha}$ around this nominal path that guarantees the {actual} pedestrian path $y_{0:T}$ will be inside this tube with $1-\alpha$ probability, {assuming the car's actions do not influence the pedestrian}.
+The {"chicken-and-egg" problem} arises in the interactive case: the car's plan $u_t$ depends on the size of the pedestrian's uncertainty set (the radius $q_{1-\alpha}$), but the pedestrian's actual behavior, which determines the size of that tube, depends on the car's plan $u_t$. \articleonly{ } \begin{fullblock}